kripikroli/dev_bitcoinminer/_posts/2011-03-22-cpuminer-update-v081.md

 layout: post
 ---

-In this update from jgarzik is fix for –user and pass command line options, User-Agent added to request header, example JSON config file correction.
+<p>In this update from jgarzik is fix for –user and pass command line options, User-Agent added to request header, example JSON config file correction. </p>
-Announcement
-Downloads
-Previous Posts